 Let us learn more about both of the incentives.

-Solar Panels InstallationUnder the incentive, you receive an export tariff for the excess renewable energy that you generate and export to the National Grid.
-If your unused solar energy goes into solar battery storage, even that is covered under the SEG in some cases.
+Under the incentive, you receive an export tariff for the excess renewable energy you generate and export to the National Grid.
+If unused solar energy goes into solar battery storage, even that is covered under the SEG in some cases.

 Feed-in Tariff (FiT)

-The UK government introduced the FiT scheme in 2010 to encourage renewable low-carbon energy generation in domestic settings.
+The UK government introduced the FiT scheme in 2010 to encourage renewable, low-carbon energy generation in domestic settings.
 Much like SEG, this incentive also covered multiple sources of renewable energy.
 However, the initiative closed for new applicants in early 2019.

 The export tariff is the amount paid for units of electricity exported back to the grid.
 However, it does not depend on the actual amount of electricity you export.
 Instead, the number of units is automatically assumed to be 50% of the total amount generated by your system.